dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/business_goals_general_scenarios.md

-# **C3**  Write general scenarios for the Business Goals
+# General scenarios for the proposed Business Goals.

+These scenarios were written as a starting point in order to better grasp the essential aspects of the proposed business goals.
+Following these, system functionalities and Quality Attribute scenarios were derived, as compiled in the [System Overview](system_overview.md).

-## **BG1** The Quizzes Tutor supports a course that follows the flipped classroom model relaxing the load on the teaching body while promoting the student's engagement in the course
+### **BG1** The Quizzes Tutor supports a course that follows the flipped classroom model relaxing the load on the teaching body while promoting the student's engagement in the course

 1. Goal-source
     - Course teachers that own quizzes-tutor are the ones who provide the business goal.